Abiogenic. Describes anything formed through nonliving processes.

 Gabbro.
 An intrusive mafic rock composed of relatively large crystals of plagioclase and pyroxene.

-quickly to form crystals.
-The structure is disorganized even at
+form crystals.
+The structure is disorganized even at the atomic

 Granite.
 A felsic intrusive rock containing large

 quantities of quartz, found in the Siera Nacimiento Mountains just

 west of the Jemez and likely present below the surface within the

 Granodiorite.
 An intermediate-felsic intrusive rock containing modest amounts of quartz.

 Greenstone belt.
 A region of mafic metamorphic rock

 interpreted as part of an island arc that was fused to a

 Group.
 A set of formations found in the same area representing a more or less continuous span of the rock record.
 Groups are further divided into formations.

 Guard cells.
 A pair of cells surrounding a stomata, which